NIEM/NIEM.github.io/reference/artifacts/schema-document-set/index.md

 and definitions defined within the set capable of validating Schema Instance Documents.

+{:.note}
+>An IEPD developer creates a collection of schema documents necessary for validating IEPs derived from the conformant IEPD.

 {:.features}
 >
 > - Explicit Conformance Target specified in the [Naming and Design Rules (NDR)]({{site.data.links.ndr}})